 9:30 am Student Perspectives: Seeking Sustainable Solutions in the Brazilian Amazon

 9:45 am Morning Speaker: Victor Salviati, Sustainable Amazon Foundation(FAS)

 10:30 am Keynote Speaker: Gabriel Ribenboim, Sustainable Amazon Foundation(FAS)

 12:00 pm Panel Discussion: People, Planet, Profit: Can business find the balance?

 1:45 pm Final Remarks and Conference Close

-This event was hosted by The Walker College of Business with support from Appalachian’s Office of the QEP and University College, the Goodnight Family Sustainable Development Department and the Holshouser Ethics Program.
+This event is hosted by the Walker College of Business with additional support from Appalachian’s Office of the QEP and James E. Holshouser Ethics.